 - Class 1 under Class 4: €1,200 per month

-We, at Charles Scerri & Associates, provide professional support services in matters relating to gaming business requirements.
-We also provide assistance in tax matters and consultation regarding compliance with Maltese regulations and requirements with the authorities
+Charles Scerri & Associates provides professional support services in matters relating to gaming business requirements.
+We also provide assistance in tax matters and consultation regarding compliance with Maltese regulations and requirements with the authorities.

 It is emphasised that the above is intended only as general information and cannot substitute any professional advice on the matter in respect to particular situations.